16 Things to try if you’re falling asleep at work

 Heavy meals can slow down your metabolism and make you feel sluggish.
 Try eating lighter meals at lunch.

 Caffeine-free alternatives worth a try to keep you from falling asleep at work

-A quick cup of coffee can do wonders if you’re struggling to stay awake at work.
+A quick cup of coffee or tea can do wonders if you’re struggling to stay awake at work.
 However, too much of anything can become a bad thing.

-Good news is that there are plenty of caffeine alternatives worth a try.
+Good news is that there are plenty of caffeine-free alternatives worth a try.